 HiA is one of the largest charitable organizations in Hungary and operates 50 social and protection institutions in 24 municipalities.
 HiA has had a permanent presence in Ukraine for more than 20 years with a nationwide network of local partners.
-It is officially registered in Kiev and operates as a Ukraine-wide organisation.
-HiA has two offices in Ukraine (Lviv and Beregovo) and is officially authorised to employ the necessary logistic capacity to transport humanitarian assistance into Ukraine.
-In addition to working in the Zakarpattia region, the organisation has implemented humanitarian and development programmes in 10 other counties of Ukraine directly assisting over 578,000 people.
+It is officially registered in Kyiv and operates as a Ukraine-wide organisation.
+HiA now has three offices in Ukraine (Kyiv, Lviv and Beregovo) and is officially authorised to employ the necessary logistic capacity to transport humanitarian assistance into Ukraine.
+HIA's activities now span over 12 regions of the country stretching from the extreme west to the vicinity of the battlegrounds of Eastern Ukraine.
 Major humanitarian activities in recent years have included: